Friday, June 16, 2017

 Ben would continue into talkies with memorable appearances in such feature films as Cracked Nuts and Million Dollar Legs.
 At Way Too Damn Lazy To Write A Blog, we especially love Turpin's cameo that closes the great Laurel & Hardy short Our Wife.
 For more on the inimitable comedian's career on stage and screen, Steve Rydzewski's book For Art's Sake: The Biography And Filmography Of Ben Turpin has the last word.

-At least on the surface an eccentric of comedy, Vitagraph and Educational comedy headliner and gagman Larry Semon resembled both Richard Outcault's comics star "The Yellow Kid and Max Shreck as Nosferatu (who, rumor has it, did not drink wine).
+One eccentric of comedy, Vitagraph and Educational comedy headliner and gagman Larry Semon, resembled both Richard Outcault's comics star "The Yellow Kid and Max Shreck as Nosferatu (who, rumor has it, did not drink wine).

-Semon was a tremendously popular star of short subjects in the late teens and early 1920's but had difficulties transferring his fast, frenetic, mayhem and slapstick-filled approach to feature films.
+Semon, a cartoonist and magician, was a tremendously popular star of short subjects in the late teens and early 1920's but had difficulties transferring his fast, frenetic, mayhem and sight gag-filled approach to feature films.

-What Larry Semon did have going for him, besides his creative, imaginatively cartoony sight gags, was a very talented roster of supporting players, led by Oliver Hardy.
+What Larry Semon did have going for him, besides his creative, imaginatively cartoony visual gags and gift for staging said gags in those most extravagant way possible, was a very talented roster of supporting players, led by Oliver Hardy.
 In this 1918 opus, Larry co-stars with one other than Stan Laurel.

-Larry Semon, like Orson Welles, animator Hugh Harman and television visionary Ernie Kovacs, also enjoyed overspending on budgets whenever possible!
+Larry Semon, like Orson Welles, animator Hugh Harman and television visionary Ernie Kovacs, also enjoyed his extravagance of concept immensely, overspending on budgets whenever possible!
 This is notable even as early as his Vitagraph 2-reeler The Grocery Clerk.
 One might imagine Larry saw Roscoe Arbuckle's Comique Productions hit The Butcher Boy and tried to "top" the big guy in the sheer quantity and breakneck pace of elaborate knockabout gags set at a general store.
 The comedy of Larry Semon = sight gag-packed mayhem.

 On the other hand, the much more sedate and minimalistic Harry Langdon was a true eccentric, both in characterization and the bold originality of his performance, as well as the closest of all the comedians not named Chaplin, Keaton or Lloyd to attaining a kind of mega-stardom in silent features.
 Unorthodox & unconventional was Harry's modus operandi.